chaoyang-project/Blog-with-Database/README.md

 # Blog-with-Database
 This is a local blog system developed by Node.js and EJS.

 The application is connected with the local database MongoDB.

+## Instructions:

 Download the project files.